didacts-narpets/json2s/README.md

 ## json2s

-This project will contain code to generate case classes from an example json object.
+Generate scala case classes from an example json object or an array of several example objects.
 Extensions may possibly include xml or similar other input types.

+The root of the project contains a [play](https://github.com/playframework/playframework) web app to demo the functionality but the actual implementation can be found in the "core" module
+(it is pretty small).

+The app can be viewed at http://json2s.tabo.lt

 ### Motivation